CAFAudit/audit-service/docs/en-us/Getting-Started.md

 For Development deployments of Vertica it is recommended that you use [vagrant-kafka](https://github.hpe.com/caf/vagrant-kafka) and follow its supporting documentation to start a guest VM running Kafka with Vagrant.

-Vagrant-kafka is not recommended for production deployments, the caveats to using it are that:
+Vagrant-kafka is not recommended for production deployments.
+The caveats to using it are that:

 - It's a standalone single node setup only; provisioning scripts do not support multiple machine clustered configurations.